Planning a trip to Verona and starting to create your bucket list? Here is a quick guide to the best things to do in Verona, Italy.

 Many charming lakeside towns are located a short car drive (or a train trip) away from Verona and you’ll fall in love with the natural beauty of these places.

 You can take a relaxing walk around the lake, lay in the sun in one of the beaches or enjoy a delicious Italian lunch with a spectacular view – whatever you do, I’m sure you’ll have an amazing time.

 The Basilica di San Zeno

-Another place directly linked to Shakespeare’s famous tragedy is the Basilica di San Zeno – a church where Romeo and Juliet go married.
+Another point of interest directly linked to Shakespeare’s famous tragedy is the Basilica di San Zeno – a church where Romeo and Juliet got married.

 Dating back to the 4th century this basilica is an endless source of inspirations for art, architecture and history enthusiasts.

 No matter where you look, you’ll find numerous art pieces, centuries-old frescoes, statues of immeasurable value and much more.